Tyrell Terry

-Tyrell Nate Terry (born September 28, 2000) is an American former professional basketball player.
+Tyrell Nate Terry (born September 28, 2000) is an American professional basketball player.
 He played college basketball for the Stanford Cardinal.

 Terry was selected 31st overall in the 2020 NBA draft by the Dallas Mavericks.
 He spent one season with the team before he was waived.
 Terry also played for the Memphis Grizzlies from December 2021 to July 2022.
-He retired from professional basketball in December 2022.
+He retired prematurely from professional basketball in December 2022 due to anxiety issues before returning in 2024.

-Early life and high school career
+Early life

 Terry was born in Valley City, North Dakota, to Carrie Grise, and he moved with his mother to Minneapolis when he was five years old.
 He played basketball for DeLaSalle High School.
 As a freshman, he helped his team win the Class 3A state championship to become the first team in Minnesota to win five straight titles.
 He also led DeLaSalle to 3A state titles as a sophomore and senior.
 As a junior, Columbia Heights High School ended DeLaSalle's streak of state titles in the semi-finals.
 In his senior season, Terry was named a finalist for the Minnesota Mr. Basketball award.
 He scored 22 points in the 2019 title game.

 College career

 On November 6, 2019, Terry made his debut for Stanford, recording 14 points, four rebounds and four assists in a 73–62 win over Montana.
 On November 21, he registered his first career double-double with 21 points and 10 rebounds in an 81–50 victory over William & Mary.
 In his next game, Terry had another double-double, posting 20 points and 11 rebounds in a 73–54 win over Oklahoma.
 On January 13, 2020, he was named Pac-12 Conference Freshman of the Week after averaging 16.5 points, 7.5 rebounds and 4.5 assists per game in wins over Washington and Washington State.
 On February 26, Terry scored a career-high 27 points with seven three-pointers to lead his team past Utah, 70–62.
 This performance, along with a 12-point effort to upset 21st-ranked Colorado, helped him earn Pac-12 Freshman of the Week honors on March 2.
 At the end of the regular season, Terry was named to the Pac-12 All-Freshman Team and All-Pac-12 honorable mention.
 As a freshman, he averaged 14.7 points, 4.5 rebounds, 3.2 assists and 1.4 steals per game.
-His shooting accuracy, with a 40.8 three-point percentage and team-high 89.1 free throw percentage, helped him gain attention as a National Basketball Association (NBA) prospect.
+His shooting accuracy, with a 40.8 three-point percentage and team-high 89.1 free throw percentage, helped him gain attention as an NBA prospect.
 Following the season, Terry declared for the 2020 NBA draft.
 On July 31, Terry announced he was remaining in the draft.